My Birth Story!

 I went to my obstetrician and asked for a vaginal birth after caesarean (VBAC).

 Because I was a midwife and despite of everything I thought I had to prove to myself I could birth.
-After a 1-hour consultation discussing everything VBAC (and maybe loads of tears in the car afterwards) it was decided that a caesarean section would be best.
+After a 1-hour consultation discussing everything VBAC (and maybe loads of tears in the car afterwards) it was decided that with my history, a caesarean section would be best.

 Greg and I had decided that Patrick would be our last baby so at the caesarean I would also have a tubal ligation (Greg thought that was a brilliant idea – wonder why!?!!).